-Alcohol and drugs Alcohol problems are widespread in society.
+10 tips about alcohol and drugs Alcohol problems are widespread in society.
 Misuse affects the individual's health and can have a negative effect on the whole workplace.
 The same goes in cases where it is feared that an employee may be abusing narcotic substances or engaging in the non-medical use of medications.